oa-333/elog/README.md

 In particular there are 4 propagation modes:

 - none: No log level propagation takes place at all.
-- set: Each descendant log source inherits the log source ancestor
+- set: Each descendant log source inherits the log level of the log source ancestor
 - restrict: Each descendent log source cannot have less restrictive log level than the log source ancestor
 - loose: Each descendent log source cannot have more restrictive log level than the log source ancestor